-17 Exoneration Penalties, Advisory Hearings and Declarations
+17 Post-Race Penalties, Advisory Hearings and Declarations

-- 17.1 The Exoneration Penalty and the RYA Arbitration procedure of the RYA Rules Disputes Procedures will be available.
-See the official notice board for details. - 17.2 A boat that retires before or after finishing, or takes a one-turn or two-turn penalty under RRS 44.1, shall record the details on a declaration form at the tally board before the end of tally time.
+- 17.1 The Post-Race Penalty and the RYA Arbitration procedure of the RYA Rules Disputes Procedures will be available.
+See Annex A Post-Race Penalty and RYA Arbitration for details. - 17.2 A boat that retires before or after finishing, or takes a one-turn or two-turn penalty under RRS 44.1, shall record the details on a declaration form at the tally board before the end of tally time.
 [NP][DP]